PhilipKone/Kone-Consult/README.md

 ## Contributing

-We welcome contributions to improve PHconsult!
+We welcome contributions to improve Kone Consult!

 ### How to Contribute